 19. Do You Want to Build a Sandman?

 Another chance to transfer your winter skills to the beach!
+Instead of a snowman, build a sandman!
 A sandman can be decorated with pebbles, shells or rocks for eyes and mouths.
 Children can use their creative skills to use other beach treasures such as feathers or seaweed for their sandman’s noses, arms, clothing, etc.

 Required: the knowledge that you’ll get a little sandy – plus a bucket, shovel, and beach treasures